df8oe/UHSDR/mchf-eclipse/bootloader/readme.txt

 If process ends without error (== black backlight) you can directly boot either by pulling USB-key or pushing BAND- again.

+If process ends in error (==backlight blinking) blink codes and state of LEDs helps to identify the reason for malfunction.
+Please report errors to GitHub issues describing how you get this error and the state of backlight and LEDs.
-If process ends in error (==backlight blinking) you can turn off mchf by pressing power button.
+You can turn off mchf by pressing power button or restart to transceiver by pressing BANDM.

 If backlight is flashing and everything seems to be ok, your USB key is incompatible.
 This is very rare with older keys (manufactured